SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_security_config.md

 1. Click the ellipsis button ("...")<!--RN 40077--> in the top-right corner and select *Settings*.

-1. Under *Access*, determine which users and groups are allowed to view and/or edit the app.
-You can configure access for specific users, groups, and everyone.
+1. Under *Permissions*, determine which users and groups are allowed to view and/or edit the app.
+You can configure permissions for specific users, groups, and everyone.
+Prior to DataMiner 10.3.0 [CU21]/10.4.0 [CU9]/10.4.12<!--RN 41079-->, this section of the settings is called "Access" instead.

    - The *Everyone* field is always available.
 This determines the access level for all users who have the [General > DataMiner web apps](xref:DataMiner_user_permissions#general--dataminer-web-apps) user permission as well as any other user permissions required to access specific apps.